LloydBanner/AdventOfCode2024/Day5/README.md

-Not too bad of a challenge today, although I know my sort could have been considerably more efficient but I didn't have much time today
+Not too bad of a challenge today, although I know my sort could have been considerably more efficient but I didn't have much time today.

 ### Day 5: Print Queue